rena5555/CA-Collision-History/README.md

 # Data Analysis - California Collision History 2001-2020

 ## Motivation
-According to the [CDC](https://www.cdc.gov/transportationsafety/pdf/statecosts/2020/CDC-Cost-of-Crash-Deaths-Fact-Sheets_California.pdf), in 2018 traffic collision deaths cost the state of California $5.83 billion.
-Furthermore, since 2001, 35,385 people have died in CA due to automobile collisions.
+According to the [CDC](https://www.cdc.gov/transportationsafety/pdf/statecosts/2020/CDC-Cost-of-Crash-Deaths-Fact-Sheets_California.pdf), in 2018 traffic collision deaths cost the state of California **$5.83 billion**.
+Furthermore, since 2001, **35,385** people have died in CA due to automobile collisions.
 I felt that by analyzing the historical automobile collision trends and correlating them to outside factors can provide useful data to state and local governments.
 This data can be used to plan trafffic policy, create local or state traffic laws, and rightsize CHP staffing.
 My objective is to examine this dataset and give an insight into what factors might influence collisions.

 ## Data